Bala-6478/Java-Project-Application/README.md

 24. NumberGuessing Game GUI In Java
 25. TypingSpeedTesterAdvanced GUI In Java
 26. PalindromeChecker GUI In Java
-27. EmailConverterGUI In Java
+27. EmailConverter GUI In Java
-28. NumberToWordsGUI In Java
+28. NumberToWords GUI In Java
 29. QuizGame In Java
 30. BillSplitterTool  In Java
 31. GradeCalculator In Java